 256 Marginal St.

-The Institute of Contemporary Art/Boston (ICA) has just opened a seasonal exhibition space in a former copper pipe and sheet metal facility in the Boston shipyard and marina.
-It has 15,000 square feet of exhibition space, including a gallery dedicated to the shipyard’s history and East Boston more broadly.
-Visit the Harbor Room, a space for gathering and education projects that leads to an outdoor plaza overlooking Boston Harbor and the skyline.
-The community area launches this summer with an exhibition of photography by teens from the ICA Teens digital photography class.
+Several years ago, the Institute of Contemporary Art/Boston (ICA) opened a seasonal exhibition space in a former copper pipe and sheet metal facility in the Boston Harbor Shipyard & Marina, which boasts 15,000 square feet of exhibition space.
+The ICA Watershed has become a popular summer destination for residents and tourists alike, who flock to its annual exhibition.
+This year’s show, titled Revival: Material & Monumental Forms, features large-scale installations by six prominent international artists, each of whom uses reclaimed and repurposed industrial and everyday materials in their work.
+Be sure to visit the Harbor Room, a space for gathering and education projects that leads to an outdoor plaza overlooking Boston Harbor and the skyline.
 Watershed admission is free for all.
-Purchase an ICA admission ticket, or become an ICA member for complimentary ferry service to and from the Seaport.
+Purchase an ICA admission ticket, or become an ICA member, for complimentary ferry service to and from the Seaport.
 Ferry capacity is limited, and tickets, which can be reserved online a month ahead, are available on a first-come, first-served basis for both ICA members and visitors.
 Advance reservations are recommended.
-The Watershed is open through October 8.
+The Watershed is open Tuesday to Sunday through September 5.

 256 Marginal St., Building 32